SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 ### Level 14

-* Masterful Whirl
+* Master's Flourish

-Whenever you use an Audacious Whirl option, you can roll a D6 and use it instead of expending a Bardic Inspiration die.
+Whenever you use a Blade Flourish option, you can roll a D6 and use it instead of expending a Bardic Inspiration die.